↑

 stuffed-shells-recipe-easy

-Instead of using ricotta cheese, I opted for Friendship Dairies Whipped Cottage Cheese for this recipe.
+Instead of using ricotta cheese, I opted for cottage cheese for this recipe.
 With less calories and fat and a wonderfully smooth consistency, the cottage cheese creates a lovely filling and the flavor is just right.
 You could also use a small curd cottage cheese instead of the whipped should you prefer.

 In addition, you’ll find these ingredients in the filling: